 However, if you are looking for a great calculator for only one loan (or mortgage) then instead of this one we recommend using this: Excel Amortization Schedule Calculator for Loan Repayments.

 It has some additional features (like extra repayments or interest compounding options) which are not included in the Multiple Loan Calculator.

 An average consumer usually maintains multiple loans in parallel.
 When the number of loans gets bigger than 2 or 3, managing all repayments can be quite challenging.

-This calculator also gives you visibility over all loans periods combined.
-That way you should see exactly how much your repayments will be every single month.
+This calculator also gives you visibility over all loans periods separately and combined as well.
+That way you should see exactly how much will be your repayment, interest and principal amounts.

 It will greatly help you with your advance cash flow planning.
-Next, you should be able to identify months when total repayments get higher than usual and prepare you for such event accordingly.
+Next, you should be able to identify periods when total repayments get higher than usual and prepare you for such event accordingly.